ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 }
 ```

-If yoy try to use a lambda instead of a method reference, you will get the following error:
+If you try to use a lambda instead of a method reference, you will get the following error:
 ```
 Exception in thread "main" java.lang.RuntimeException: Module function provided as lambda cannot be unlinked for reload
 ```